El Camino: A Breaking Bad Movie: Writing

 One of the biggest elements removed in later drafts was the very first thing Gilligan wrote for the script: the contents of Jesse's letter to Brock.
 Gilligan planned on having it read in voice-over while Jesse drove through Alaska in the final scene; Paul described it as "the most honest, beautiful, caring letter imaginable – really, just pouring his heart out and saying he's sorry".
-While the Better Call Saul staff praised the letter's contents, Gould and several others felt it would be better left to the audience's imagination to determine what Jesse wrote.
-Gilligan subsequently decided not to use the letter to conclude Jesse's story, and the voice-over would never end up being recorded.
-Paul agreed with Gilligan's decision but mentioned he felt "crushed" it did not appear in the final cut.
-He retained possession of the letter after filming finished and shared his hopes that its contents will eventually be revealed to the public.
+While the Better Call Saul staff praised the letter's content, Gould and several others felt it would be better left to the audience's imagination to determine what Jesse wrote.
+Gilligan subsequently decided not to use the letter to conclude Jesse's story, and the voice-over was never recorded.
+Paul agreed with Gilligan's decision but expressed disappointment that it did not appear in the final cut.
+He retained possession of the letter after filming finished and shared his hope that its contents would eventually be revealed to the public.

 Gilligan wrote the scene of Walter and Jesse sitting in the diner in a light-hearted tone, with the intention of providing one last chance to see the two characters together as a final treat for the fans.
-Producer Melissa Bernstein suggested adding a bit more poignancy to the scene to let it resonate further with the audience.
-Gilligan left most of the scene from the original script intact, but he and Bernstein came up with the line "You're really lucky, you know that?
+Producer Melissa Bernstein suggested adding a bit more poignancy to the scene to let it further resonate with the audience.
+Gilligan left most of the scene from the original script intact, but he and Bernstein came up with the line, "You're really lucky, you know that?
 That you didn't have to wait your whole life to do something special", tying the scene to El Caminos theme of Jesse finally taking control of his life.